-5.1) In all cases the Match shall only start or continue if the Umpires decide that the conditions are fit for play in accordance with the Laws of Cricket.
+5.1) In all cases the Match shall only start or continue if the Umpires, or in the absence of non-playing umpires, the captains, decide that the conditions are fit for play in accordance with the Laws of Cricket.
 In a Match in which an ECB ACO Umpire (whose membership is current and is also qualified to minimum level 1) is standing with an Umpire who is not, then the ECB ACO Umpire will have the final decision on all aspects of safety including Ground, Weather and Light.